 Textbook readings and presentations

 Course Requirements Checklist

-The student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be at least 500 words, demonstrate course-related knowledge, integrate 1 biblical principle, and provide a total of 2 citations from any of the following sources: peer-reviewed journal articles, published textbooks, or publications directly associated with the content being discussed (requires prior approval from the instructor).
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
+Each thread must be at least 450-500 words, demonstrate course-related knowledge, integrate 1 biblical principle, and provide a total of 2 citations from any of the following sources: peer-reviewed journal articles, published textbooks, or publications directly associated with the content being discussed (requires prior approval from the instructor).

-Each case study will cover the Reading & Study material for the module/week in which it is assigned.
+Each case study will cover the reading material for the module: week in which it is assigned.
 Each case study will contain a practical scenario for which the student will perform the statistical analysis in SPSS, determine the outcome of the performed analysis (providing p-value(s) and an explanation of whether the finding(s) is/are significant), and explain the meaning of the outcome in relation to the stated scenario.